eduVaya/bookup/README.md

 ## Roadmap

 ### Phase 2
-- Pagination for public feed and club books
 - Direct join for public clubs (no invite code required)
 - Email notifications for new sessions and book status changes
 - Leave club